unccd/Prais4-reporting-manual/SO3.md

   - To be indicated in the dataset metadata.
 * - __Metadata__
   - Metadata information is provided with default data.
-  - Minimum metadata content as per the mandatory fields listed in Annex II.
+  - Minimum metadata content as per the mandatory fields listed in {doc}`Annex II <annex_II>`.
 ```

 #### Step 2:  Factor normalization

 In all tiers of VA, factors should be normalized before they can be compared and aggregated, as the vulnerability factors used are all measured using different units.

 The [Good Practice Guidance for National Reporting on UNCCD Strategic Objective 3](https://www.unccd.int/sites/default/files/documents/2021-09/UNCCD_GPG_Strategic-Objective-3_2021.pdf) recommends normalizing factors using the maximum and minimum values within the country using all historic data up to and including the latest year for reporting (2023).
 This provides the largest range possible, ensuring that the maximum and minimum values are representative of the country.

 Where there is a positive correlation/relationship between vulnerability and the factor[^3] (i.e., if the factor value increases, vulnerability also increases), the data should be normalized using the equation below:

 $Factor = \frac{X_{i} - X_{min}}{X_{max} - X_{min}}$